DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 We learnt that providers handle GCSE equivalency tests differently.
 Some providers run them in-house, others only accept tests from specific third-party companies.
 This meant that we could not use terms like ‘offered’ or ‘accepted’.
 Instead the language refers to considering candidates who need to take a GCSE equivalency test, with the free text paragraph after giving details.

-*[GCSE]: General Certificate of Secondary Education
+*[GCSE]: General certificate of secondary education